-- 1. Either Party may modify its coverage under this Chapter provided that it: - (a) notifies the other Party in writing and the other Party does not object in writing within 30 days of the notification; and - (b) offers within 30 days acceptable compensatory adjustments to the other Party to maintain a level of coverage comparable to that existing prior to the modification, where necessary, except as provided in paragraphs 2 and 3. - 2.
-Either Party may make rectifications of a purely formal nature to its coverage under this Chapter, or minor amendments to its Annexes to this Chapter, provided that it notifies the other Party in writing and that the other Party does not object in writing within 30 days of the notification.
-A Party that makes such a rectification or minor amendment need not provide compensatory adjustments. - 3.
-A Party need not provide compensatory adjustments in those circumstances where the Parties agree that the proposed modification covers a procuring entity over which a Party has effectively eliminated its control or influence.
+- 1. Either Party may modify its coverage under this Chapter provided that it: - (a) notifies the other Party in writing and the other Party does not object in writing within 30 days after the notification; and - (b) within 30 days after notifying the other Party, offers acceptable compensatory adjustments to the other Party to maintain a level of coverage comparable to that existing before the modification, except as provided in paragraphs 2 and 3. - 2.
+Either Party may make rectifications of a purely formal nature to its coverage under this Chapter, or minor amendments to its Annexes to this Chapter, provided that it notifies the other Party in writing and that the other Party does not object in writing within 30 days after the notification.
+A Party that makes such a rectification or minor amendment need not provide compensatory adjustments to the other Party. - 3.
+A Party need not provide compensatory adjustments where the Parties agree that the proposed modification covers a procuring entity over which a Party has effectively eliminated its control or influence.
 Where the Parties do not agree that government control or influence has been effectively eliminated, the objecting Party may request further information or consultations with a view to clarifying the nature of any government control or influence and reaching agreement on the procuring entity's continued coverage under this Chapter. - 4.
-Where the Parties are in agreement on the proposed modification, technical rectification or minor amendment, the Joint Commission shall modify the relevant Annex to reflect such agreement.
+The Joint Committee established under Chapter 19 (Administration of Agreement) shall adopt any agreed modification, technical rectification, or minor amendment made in accordance with paragraph 1 or 2.